-When it comes to commercial lease negotiations there are some obvious factors that need to be hammered out, such as rent, lease duration, option to renew, permitted use and whether the space is able to be assigned or subleased.
+When it comes to commercial lease negotiation, there are some obvious factors that need to be hammered out, such as rent, lease duration, option to renew, permitted use and whether the space is able to be assigned or subleased.

 However, what some tenants don’t know is that nearly all the terms in a commercial lease are negotiable.
 In fact, in a standard lease, there are over 40 points of negotiation that are often overlooked.
 And when seemingly small points are glossed over, they can become major problems down the line.